Schurz, Nevada

-Schurz is a census-designated place (CDP) in Mineral County, Nevada, United States.
-The population was 658 at the 2010 census.
-It is located on the Walker River Indian Reservation.
-It is the burial place of Wovoka, the Paiute messiah who originated the Ghost Dance movement.
+Schurz is an unincorporated community and census-designated place (CDP) in Mineral County, Nevada, United States, named after Secretary of the Interior Carl Schurz.
+The population was 656 at the 2020 census.
+It is located on the Walker River Indian Reservation and is the burial place of Wovoka, the Paiute messiah who originated the Ghost Dance movement.

 History

 Schurz was founded in 1891.
 The town was named after Secretary of the Interior Carl Schurz.
 A post office has been in operation at Schurz since 1891.

 Geography

-Schurz is located at the junction of U.S. Route 95 and U.S. Route 95 Alternate.
+Schurz is located in northwestern Mineral County at the junction of U.S. Route 95 and U.S. Route 95 Alternate.
+U.S. 95 leads south 34 mi to Hawthorne, the Mineral county seat, and north 37 mi to Fallon, while U.S. 95A leads west 23 mi to Yerington.

-According to the United States Census Bureau, the CDP has a total area of 11.5 sqmi, all of it land.
+According to the U.S. Census Bureau, the Schurz CDP has a total area of 11.5 sqmi, all land.